 Public relations policy:

-- The Cornwall Waterfront Farmers' Market is a safe, inclusive, friendly gathering to celebrate local food and community spirit.
+- The Cornwall Waterfront Farmers' Market is a safe, inclusive, and friendly place to gather and celebrate local food and community spirit.

 - Vendors and their employees shall interact with the market manager, market staff, and volunteers in a cordial manner.

 - Any issues can be brought to the market manager's attention by emailing firstname.lastname@example.org.